open-rsx/rsb-manual/git.rst

 GIT is a distributed version control system.

 * Comparable idea to SVN: preserve all revisions of source code
-* Cowever: not a client-server architecture like SVN with a repository server and client-side working copies
+* However: not a client-server architecture like SVN with a repository server and client-side working copies

 Core concepts: